skip to main content

 How to watch the NFL Playoffs for free

 The great thing about the NFL Playoffs is that almost every game airs nationally on the four most popular broadcast television networks.
-We say “almost” because of the one game that streams only on Peacock.
-Regardless, ABC, CBS, FOX, and NBC are free to watch if you have an OTA antenna and TV within range of each channel’s nearest affiliate station.
+We say “almost” because of the one game that streams on Prime Video.
+Regardless, ABC, CBS, FOX, and NBC are free to watch if you have an OTA antenna and compatible TV within range of each channel’s nearest affiliate station.

-If you don’t have an antenna, check out our Best OTA Antennas page to browse some of our favorite antennas.
-But before you settle on the one-time purchase, you’ll want to enter your zip code on the Federal Communications Commission’s (FCC) Reception Map Tool to see what type of antenna range you’ll need.
+If you don’t have an antenna, check out our Best OTA Antennas page to browse some of our top picks.
+But before you settle on the one-time purchase, you’ll want to enter your zip code on the FCC’s Reception Map Tool to see what type of antenna range you’ll need.

 The Mohu Leaf 50 is a fantastic option for those who live in the suburbs.
 Its 60-mile range and included amplifier provide solid channel reception.
 But you may need something with a greater range if you live in a rural area.